 In the first few reels of the film, you get acquainted with the protagonist.
-He or she might show some odd behavior but mostly things seem normal.
-Then, you start noticing changes in their manners either due to their own inner conflicts or sometimes, due to external circumstances.
-Halfway through the film, all hell breaks loose and the protagonist goes completely mad.
-You don’t know what he or she is going to do next.
-You are hooked till the final moments of the film wanting to know will he/she damage others or himself.
+They might show some odd behavior, but mostly things seem normal.
+Then, you start noticing changes in their manners either due to their own inner conflicts or sometimes due to external circumstances.
+Halfway through the film, all hell breaks loose, and the protagonist goes completely mad.
+You don’t know what they are going to do next.
+You are hooked till the final moments of the film, wanting to know will they damage others or themselves.
 I just described to you the typical plot of descent into madness movies.
-We don’t have a genre defined for such kind of movies, but there have been so many great movies made on the subject that ideally there should be a separate genre of such films.
-And one such film that belong to that “special” genre is American Psycho.
+We don’t have a genre defined for such movies, but there have been so many great movies made on the subject that, ideally, there should be a separate genre for such films.
+And one such film that belongs to that “special” genre is American Psycho.

 10. Nightcrawler (2014)

 ‘Nightcrawler’ is a deeply unsettling drama about a man who will go to any lengths to achieve success.
-The protagonist is Lou Bloom-portrayed by Jake Gyllenhaal — a small time thief, who firstly comes across as only mildly insane.
+The protagonist is Lou Bloom — portrayed by Jake Gyllenhaal — a small-time thief who first comes across as only mildly insane.
 Gradually, from underneath the mask of a photographer-cum-salesman, Lou’s level of insanity begins to show.
 Lou, in the blinding glare of his success, becomes a villain.
-He seems to have no moral code, no life altering dilemmas and no love for any one in general.
+He seems to have no moral code, no life-altering dilemmas, and no love for anyone in general.
 Ambition is his only virtue and vice.

 Read More: Movies Like Fight Club